igvteam/igv-docs/igv-docs/docs/IGV-Web/IGV-Web_UserGuide.md

 Selecting the `URL` option will present a dialog where you enter the full web link URL to the FASTA file and to the corresponding index file.
 For the other options, both the FASTA file and the index file must be selected from the file chooser that pops up.

+!!! tip " "
-> **Note:** A FASTA file only has the sequence data and IGV cannot display the cytoband ideogram in the chromosome ruler or automatically load a corresponding gene annotation track.
+    A FASTA file only has the sequence data and IGV cannot display the cytoband ideogram in the chromosome ruler or automatically load a corresponding gene annotation track.
 You can load a gene annotation file directly via the `Tracks` menu.

 You will be prompted to sign into a Google account if you select the `Google Drive` option, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.

+!!! note "Note for developers:"
-> **Developers:** Another option is to create and load a .json genome file, which can include references to a cytoband file and a default gene annotation track.
+    Another option is to create and load a .json genome file, which can include references to a cytoband file and a default gene annotation track.
 See the [igv.js developer documentation](https://github.com/igvteam/igv.js/wiki) for details on creating a reference genome object in JSON format.

-### 3. Load data tracks
+## 3. Load data tracks

 To load data and genomic annotations, click on the `Tracks` dropdown menu and either select from the selection of pre-defined tracks or choose one of the options to load files that you specify.

-#### Selecting a pre-defined track
+### Selecting a pre-defined track

 Categories of available pre-defined tracks are listed in the menu.
 Clicking on a category will open a list of datasets.
 For example, if `ENCODE` is one of the menu items, clicking on it will bring up a list of datasets available from the ENCODE data portal (Encyclopedia of DNA Elements, <https://www.encodeproject.org>).

+!!! tip " "
-> **Note:** The set of pre-defined tracks presented in the menu varies depending on the current reference genome.
+    The set of pre-defined tracks presented in the menu varies depending on the current reference genome.
 Some genomes do not come with any pre-defined tracks.

-#### Loading a track file
+### Loading a track file

 To load track data from a file, use one of the options in the top part of the menu: